blueraleigh/blueraleigh.github.io/research/index.md

 Compared to other squamate reptiles (i.e., lizards), snakes have highly specialized feeding habits.
 Among the world’s snakes there is nonetheless wide variation in both the kinds of food and the number of food types recorded in dietary samples.
-Although there is general consensus that this diversity of modern feeding types arose from ecologically restricted lizard-like forebears, there have been few quantitative studies investigating phylogenetic patterns in the trophic ecological transformations that took place during snake evolution, particularly with regard to patterns of specialization and generalization and rates of change.
 I maintain a global database of snake feeding observations (currently more than 30,000 observations from over 1200 snake species!) to address macroevolutionary patterns in the evolution of snake diets.
 The majority of observations originate from previously published observations, but I also use museum specimens to generate